Michele Smith (politician): Chicago City Council (2011−22)

 In 2011, Smith ran for 43rd Ward Alderman and assumed office on May 16, 2011.
 She was re-elected in 2015 and 2019.

-Smith has taken an active role in ensuring that new development is community-driven.
-She renegotiated the Lincoln Park Hospital Redevelopment to decrease the intensity of use on-site.
-Since assuming office, her office concluded 5,307 constituent service requests, an increase of 50.59%.
-The number of street lights repaired and street potholes filled doubled, and the number of sewer cleanings tripled.

-In addition to co-sponsoring the elimination of the Head Tax, she fought and saved condominium refuse rebate for several more years and obtained funding for past years’ deficits.
-Smith urged the City Council to reform the investment strategies of the city’s largest employee pension fund.
-The City council unanimously approved a resolution that urged the Municipal Employees Annuity and Benefit Fund of Chicago to divest from companies associated with Iran’s energy sector.
-During the 2012 city remap, Smith successfully advocated against splitting Lincoln Park among five different wards.

 Smith resigned in August 2022, citing "deepening responsibilities toward family and friends."
 On September 19, 2022, Mayor Lori Lightfoot announced she would appoint Timmy Knudsen, chair of the city’s Zoning Board of Appeals, to replace Smith, pending confirmation by the City Council.

 Committee assignments

-Smith sits on eight City Council Committees:
+Smith sat on eight City Council Committees: